smark-1/wagtailterms/README.md

 - Added tag filtering in term selector
 - Added tags display in tooltips
 - Updated REST API to include tags in responses
+- Updated the picker UI to match the rest of the wagtail admin
+- Tags filter uses infinite scroll